micheleangioni/node-ts-ai-starter/readme.md

 - server configuration with enabled CORS
 - dotenv to handle environment variables
 - MongoDB integration
+- MySQL / SqLite / Postgres / MsSQL integration
 - Testing through Jest

 ## Installation

 1. Clone the repo;

 2. Copy the `env.example` file into a new `.env` file and fill in the variables;

 3. Run `npm install` to install the needed dependencies.

+3. (optional) If willing to use an SQL database, set the `SQL_DIALECT` key of the `.env` file to one of the supported values: `mysql`, `sqlite`, `postgres` or `mssql`.

+    Then run migrations by running `node_modules/.bin/sequelize db:migrate` and seeding via `node_modules/.bin/sequelize db:seed:all`.

+    Migrations can be undone by running `node_modules/.bin/sequelize db:undo:all`.

 ## Running the Application